yt-project/yt/doc/source/developing/creating_derived_fields.rst

     yt.add_field(
         name=("gas", "pressure"),
         function=_pressure,
-        sampling_type="cell",
+        sampling_type="local",
         units="dyne/cm**2",
     )

+We feed it the name of the field, the name of the function, the sampling type, and the units.
+The ``sampling_type`` keyword controls how volume is sampled when calculating the field.
+It can be set to "cell" for grid/mesh fields, "particle" for particle and SPH fields, or "local" to use the primary format of the loaded dataset.

-We feed it the name of the field, the name of the function, and the units.
-Note that the units parameter is a "raw" string, in the format that yt uses in its :ref:`symbolic units implementation <units>` (e.g., employing only unit names, numbers, and mathematical operators in the string, and using ``"**"`` for exponentiation).
+The units parameter is a "raw" string, in the format that yt uses in its :ref:`symbolic units implementation <units>` (e.g., employing only unit names, numbers, and mathematical operators in the string, and using ``"**"`` for exponentiation).
 For cosmological datasets and fields, see